m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 GET https://example-service.com/login/oauth/authorize
 ```

-This endpoint usually takes the following input parameters.
+This endpoint usually takes the following query parameters.

 - `client_id`: This is your app's unique identifier, which you receive after registering your app with the service.
 - `response_type`: This should be set to code, indicating that you're asking for an authorization code in response.